 Our experts can deep clean your phone, tablet, laptop or gaming console to help keep your device running as it should.

 Get a microfiber cloth slightly damp with isopropyl alcohol and carefully wipe down each key.
 You can also put some alcohol on a cotton swab and use it to clean any hard-to-reach areas.
 Bleach-free disinfectant wipes are another way to sanitize your keyboard, just ring them out first so moisture doesn't get inside your laptop.

 How do you clean under the keys on a laptop?

 If you're wondering how to clean a sticky laptop keyboard—especially after a spill—the best way is to remove the keys, allowing you to wipe underneath them.
 Not all laptops have this capability though, so do an online search for your model to see if it has removable keys.
-If it does, here's how to clean it.
+And always be sure that you aren't doing anything to your device that may damage it or void any warranty or protection plans.
+If your laptop does have removable keys, here's how to clean under them.

 1. Take a picture of the keyboard

 This way you'll know where the keys go when you're putting them back.

 2. Pry the keys off

 You can purchase a toolkit for this from an electronics store, but a small, flat object like a screwdriver or knife would also work.
 Be sure to pry them off gently so you don't damage the keyboard.